RDFLib/pyLODE/pylode/examples/agrif.vocpub.md

 --- | ---
 URI | `http://linked.data.gov.au/def/agrif#Function`
 Preferred Labels |Function (en)<br />
-Definitions |['A Function reflects the responsibilities of an Organisation that can be delegated through official channels.
-[Commonwealth Records Series Manual]', 'A Function is a process that is performed routinely to carry out a part of the mandate of an Australian Government Agency.']<br />['A Function reflects the responsibilities of an Organisation that can be delegated through official channels.
-[Commonwealth Records Series Manual]', 'A Function is a process that is performed routinely to carry out a part of the mandate of an Australian Government Agency.']<br />
+Definitions |['A Function is a process that is performed routinely to carry out a part of the mandate of an Australian Government Agency.', 'A Function reflects the responsibilities of an Organisation that can be delegated through official channels.
+[Commonwealth Records Series Manual]']<br />['A Function is a process that is performed routinely to carry out a part of the mandate of an Australian Government Agency.', 'A Function reflects the responsibilities of an Organisation that can be delegated through official channels.
+[Commonwealth Records Series Manual]']<br />
 Narrower Concepts |[http://linked.data.gov.au/def/agrif#RecordsAuthorityFunction](http://linked.data.gov.au/def/agrif#RecordsAuthorityFunction) (cp)<br />[http://linked.data.gov.au/def/agrif#AGIFTFunction](http://linked.data.gov.au/def/agrif#AGIFTFunction) (cp)<br />
 ### Holding Space
 Property | Value